Pike Place Market: Policies

 The Market's "Meet the Producer" mandate now includes craftspeople as well as farmers.
 Both can rent daystalls.
 Farmers take historic precedence, but the PDA "acknowledges the rightful and permanent position of handmade arts and crafts as an integral use of the Market's Daystalls" and their rules seek to encourage a lively mix.
 Some grandfathered vendors are allowed to sell merchandise not of their own making on essentially the same terms as craftspeople.
 Currently, there are rules to make sure that new crafts vendors demonstrate themselves to be skilled craftspeople making their own wares with minimal use of assistants.

 A standard Farm Table consists of two adjacent daystalls; a standard Craft Table is a single daystall.
 Daystalls are between 4 ft and 5.5 ft wide.
 Craftspeople have priority on the Desimone Bridge, the west side of the Market arcade north of the Desimone Bridge and the outdoor slabs between the arcade and Virginia Street; farmers have priority everywhere else.
 If farmers do not fill their priority tables, craftspeople may rent those, and vice versa.
 Priority is further set by separate seniority lists, one for farmers and one for craftspeople.
 For farmers, other factors besides seniority come into play, mainly how often the person sells at the Market.
 Farmers can pass permits through their family.
 The rules for joint and family crafts businesses are far more complex.

-While farmers and craftspeople may make some use of agents to sell on their behalf (including vendors functioning on different days as one another's agents), in order to maintain their seniority farmers must be physically present one day a week and craftspeople two days a week.
+While farmers and craftspeople may make some use of agents to sell on their behalf (including vendors functioning on different days as one another's agents), to maintain their seniority farmers must be physically present one day a week and craftspeople two days a week.
 To sell on a Saturday, vendors must sell at the Market a minimum of two weekdays of the preceding week.
 There are also allowances for taking vacations and sabbaticals without losing one's seniority.
 Senior Crafts Permit Holders—craftspeople who have sold in the Market for 30 years or more—need only rent (and use) a daystall once a week to maintain their seniority.

 The definition of permitted farm products includes (among other items) produce, flowers, eggs, cultivated mushrooms, meat, cultured shellfish, and dairy products.
 There is also a broader category of supplemental farm products such as wild-harvested berries and mushrooms, non-edible bee products, or holiday wreaths.
 These may be sold in conjunction with permitted farm products, but there are strict limitations to prevent these from becoming anyone's primary products.
 Rules vary significantly at different times of year.